AT-Publishing/website/_press/2018-04-16-shopiblock.md

  sameas: ["https://www.shopiblock.io/"]
 ---

+**Update June 2018: The Shopiblock project was cancelled, [apparently it was an exit scam](https://www.thebusinessofcrypto.com/articles/shopiblock-dead/).**

 ## About the platform

 Shopiblock is a new blockchain platform for decentralized e-commerce.
 While the platform aims to create a complete suite for launching an e-commerce business on the Ethereum blockchain, the team is mainly betting on the tokenized future of e-commerce.